-We will accept 12 delegation members from the west (North America and Europe) to join 14 from throughout India.
-Our Indian delegates will also include a number of Kashmiri delegates from Jammu and Ladakh in Kashmir.
+We will accept 12 delegation members from the west (North America and Europe) to join 12 from our host country.
+Our delegates will include a number of Kashmiri delegates from Jammu and Ladakh in Kashmir as well as India.
 Our goal is to have individuals from different religious, political, and ethnic groups.

 We will spend most of our time in the beautiful city of Srinagar in Kashmir where we will learn about what is really happening from the people who live, work, and interact with their neighbors on the ground.
 We’ll spend a few days retreat in the great mountains near Pahalgam.
 Our local sponsor ELFA International (Education and Livelihood for All) will connect us with local Kashmiri leaders, nonprofits, and organizations so that we can learn, explore, and listen together.
 Our goal is to foster dialogue and relationship building and find bases of unity, a common purpose, and a creative process as well as a project that will be meaningful to the Kashmiri people.